MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ### [Identity and Authentication](hololens-identity.md)

 If you're planning on having multiple accounts on a device, then you'll have Microsoft Entra accounts with all modes of authentication.
 These authentication methods are based on [Windows Hello](/windows-hardware/design/device-experiences/windows-hello), including Iris, PIN and FIDO2 keys.
+In the case of a [Shared Microsoft Entra account](/hololens/shared-aad-accounts), the authentication method used is Certificate-Based Authentication (CBA).

 - FIDO 2 Security keys are excellent if you have multiple devices, many users, or are constantly using new devices.
+- If one device will be shared with multiple users, a [Shared Microsoft Entra account](/hololens/shared-aad-accounts) will allow users to login via a single button-click.
 - If you have 10 or fewer users, Iris is a fast solution to sign in users who have previously signed into the same device.

 ### [Device Management](hololens-csp-policy-overview.md)